Horizon Cloud Service - next-gen Architecture

 Microsoft Azure is a cloud-based service platform that is deployed in many Azure data centers throughout the world, organized into regions.
 As the Microsoft Azure regions page states: “A region is a set of data centers deployed within a latency-defined perimeter and connected through a low-latency network.”

 It is good practice to select an Azure region near your primary user groups or applications to achieve low network latency between your users’ VDI desktops or RDSH server farms and the applications they use.
 Doing so will have a positive impact on your users’ experience with Horizon Cloud next-gen. Also, make sure that the region you select has access to all the Azure products and services you plan to use.
 Azure products are not distributed uniformly across all Azure regions.
 For example, some virtual machine types might not be available in any given region.
-See Products available by region.
+See Products available by region for more information.

-Table 4: Implementation Strategy for Microsoft Azure Region
+Table 7: Implementation Strategy for Microsoft Azure Region

 Decision